-the full disruptive design methodology
+the disruptive design method

-Systems thinking involves an ability to understand and explore the dynamic systems at play around us, seeing how they interconnect and influence the larger wholes.
+Develop your ability to understand and explore the dynamic systems at play around us, seeing how they interconnect and influence the larger wholes.

 Develop creative interventions for personalized practices in dynamically designing and intervening in systems for positive social change.

 Develop reflexive thinking to build your innate ability to think through the circular relationships between cause and effect and help build creative autonomy.